Large-scale first principles configuration interaction calculations of optical absorption in aluminum clusters: Conclusions and Outlook

-\section{CONCLUSIONS AND OUTLOOK}
+\section{Conclusions and Outlook}

-In this study, we have presented large-scale all-electron correlated calculations of optical absorption spectra of several low-lying isomers of aluminum clusters Al$_{n}$, (n=2--5).
+In this study, we have presented large-scale all-electron correlated calculations of optical absorption spectra of several low-lying isomers of aluminum clusters Al$_{n}$ (n=2--5), involving valence transitions.
+The present study does not take into account Rydberg transitions, which are more of atomic properties, than molecular ones.
 Both ground and excited state calculations were performed at MRSDCI level, which take electron correlations into account at a sophisticated level.
 We have analyzed the nature of low-lying excited states.
-Isomers of a given cluster show a distinct signature spectrum, indicating a strong-structure property relationship.
-This fact can be used in experiments to distinguish between different isomers of a cluster.
-Owing to sophistication of our calculations, our results can be used for benchmarking of the absorption spectra.
-The optical excitations involved are found to be collective type, and plasmonic in nature.
-This can also be used as another criterion for evolution of metallic character in metal atom clusters.
+We see strong configuration mixing in various excited states indicating plasmonic nature of excitations as per the criterion suggested by Blanc \emph{et al.}\cite{plasmon}